manfredimiraula/manfredimiraula.github.io/_posts/2020-03-18-tutorial-create-a-jekyll-website-v0.1.md

 $ gem
 ```

- If everything works as expected, you should see the following responses from Terminal
+ If everything works as expected, you should see the following responses from Terminal:

  ![Git installed response](/assets/images/2020-03-18-tutorial/git-response.png)*This is part of the response when git is installed*

   ![Gem installed response](/assets/images/2020-03-18-tutorial/gem-response.png)*This is part of the response when git is installed*

-Once the requirements are in place, we can start creating our folder.
-We want to run the following commands:
+Once everything's in place, we can start installing the basic jekyll build.
+To do so, run the following:

 ``` shell
 $ gem install jekyll bundler